 – Peter T. Parrish, Ph.D.

 This article was posted on Wednesday, August 12th, 2020 at 5:42 pm and is filed under Countries & Cultures, England, English, Languages, Mama Lisa, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply